German government response to the COVID-19 pandemic: Different measures

+Psychosocial burden

+In addition to capacity expansion and deployment strategies, an important yet under-emphasized dimension of the pandemic response in Germany was the psychosocial burden and long-term health impact on care-home and healthcare staff, which in many cases threatened the sustainability of workforce policies.
+During the pandemic, nurses in long-term care homes experienced a steep rise in stress, anxiety and depression: in a survey of 811 care-home nurses across Germany undertaken between November 2020 and February 2021, 94.2% reported that workload had increased, and 59.1% exhibited clinically relevant levels of stress, anxiety or depression.
+Qualitative interviews with nursing-home staff further highlighted how protective-equipment requirements, frequent outbreaks, high mortality among residents, visitor bans and conflict with relatives compounded psychological strain and intensified burnout risk.
+Moreover, many health and social-care workers who contracted COVID-19 themselves reported persistent symptoms that impaired their ability to return to full work capacity; a national follow-up survey found that among 2,053 workers with documented SARS-CoV-2 infection, nearly 73% experienced symptoms lasting more than three months, frequently resulting in reduced work ability and lower quality of life.
+These health and psychosocial consequences undermined workforce retention and added a structural layer to staffing shortages, suggesting that, beyond immediate recruitment and reallocation measures, long-term workforce planning must also address occupational health, mental-health support, reintegration after long-Covid, and improvements in working conditions to sustain resilience in future health crises.

 Timeline

 January 2020

 On 22 January 2020, the German government considered the spread of COVID-19 as a "very low health risk" for Germans and the virus in general as "far less dangerous" than SARS.
 New travel advisories would not be necessary.

 On 27 January, after the first infections in Germany, the government continued to regard the probability of a spread as "very low".
 Even if individual cases emerged, authorities would be able to treat them.

 At a press conference on 28 January, the Federal Minister of Health, Jens Spahn, stated that he was only worrying about conspiracy theories that were circulating on the Internet, and that the Federal Government would counter this problem through full transparency.
 Hotlines were established to calm down worried callers.
 After a case was suspected in a Lufthansa plane, the company suspended all flights to China.

 On 29 January, the government ordered pilots of flights from China to describe the health status of their passengers and ordered passengers to fill in a contact document.
 The government and health authorities expected more isolated cases but were confident to prevent further spread.